-A good number of couples find it difficult to conceive, many years after they tie the knots with their partners.
+A good number of couples find it difficult to conceive, many years after they tie the knot with their partners.
 For some, it might be due to some underlying health conditions.
 For some others, it just might be due to not timing their intercourse.

 You call it “Barrenness”, We call it INFERTILITY!